What’s the Meaning of ‘Erectile Dysfunction’?

 - Blood flow medication – e.g. PDE-5 inhibitors, to help improve erections by increasing blood flow to the penis

-- Hormone replacement therapy – testosterone, to balance out any hormone imbalances which could be causing the ED
+- Hormone replacement therapy – testosterone, to correct any hormone imbalances which could be causing the ED

 - Lifestyle advice – weight loss, eating healthily, getting enough sleep, taking exercise, quit smoking, and working to reduce stress or anxiety levels